Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 pdftk   |  Can be used to combine PDF's.
 In this case add a frontpage to the generated IPython notebook PDF.
 ImageMagick | for compressing the PDF.
 Still experimenting with this.
-GhostScript | needed by ImageMagick anaconda  | install anaconda from Continuum Analystics.
+GhostScript | needed by ImageMagick anaconda  | install anaconda from Continuum Analytics.
 Almost all the Python packages are included and it has a virtual environment manager via it's console application `conda'

 How to run the Interactive Notebook